benmneb/suttacentral-static/README.md

 ### Frontend

-This project uses the public SuttaCentral APIs at build time to generate a fully static site that displays their texts data minimally and accessibly.
-See DEVELOPMENT.md for more info on hosting your own instance, it can take only 3 CLI commands.
+This project uses the public SuttaCentral APIs at build time to generate a fully static site that displays their data minimally and accessibly.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for more info on hosting your own instance, it can take only 3 CLI commands.

 ## License